Pure Nash Equilibria and Best-Response Dynamics in Random Games: Introduction

-One important related problem is the complexity of computing Nash equilibria \cite{DakGolPap:SIAMJC2009}.
-One way to address the issue is to devise iterative procedures that converge to a Nash equilibrium.
-One very natural adaptive procedure is \acfi{BRD}\acused{BRD} see, e.g., \cite[chapter~16]{Rou:CUP2016}: starting from an action profile, a single player is picked at random and allowed to choose a different action, in particular the most profitable one for her.
-If this player does not have a more profitable action, then a different player is chosen.
-When a new action profile is reached, the process is repeated.
-If we reach a profile for which no player has a profitable deviation, then we are at a \acl{PNE}.
-The question is whether, starting from any action profile, a pure equilibrium is reached.
-In general the answer is negative: first, because a game may fail to have pure equilibria; second, due to the fact that even when pure equilibria exist, players may be trapped in a cycle.
-A class of games that behaves well with respect to this \ac{BRD} is the class of \emph{potential games} \cite{MonSha:GEB1996}.
-The performance of \ac{BRD} in randomly drawn potential games has been studied in \cite{CouDurGauTou:NetGCoop2014,DurGau:AGT2016,DurGarGau:PE2019}.
+It is well-known that \ac{PNE} are hard to compute \citep{DasGolPap:SIAMJC2009}.
+One way to address the issue is to devise iterative procedures that converge to a \ac{PNE}.
+For instance, some adaptive procedures start from a strategy profile and allow a single player (picked \emph{at random}) to choose a different strategy.
+In better-response dynamics the chosen player picks uniformly among the strategies that guarantee a higher payoff than the one the player presently has, given the strategies of the other players.
+In \acfi{BRD}\acused{BRD} the player chooses one of the strategies that give the highest possible payoff (there could be ties), given the strategies of the other players.
+When each player has only two available strategies, the two procedures coincide.
+In either scheme, if no such strategy exists, the player will not move and a different player is chosen at random.
+When a new strategy profile is reached, the process is repeated.
+If we reach a profile for which no player has a profitable deviation, then the process has reached a \ac{PNE}.
+The question is whether, starting from any strategy profile, a \ac{PNE} is reached.
+In general the answer is negative: first, because a game may fail to have \acp{PNE}; second, due to the fact that even when \acp{PNE} exist, players may be trapped in a subset of vertices that does not contain a \ac{PNE}.
+One way to determine the severity of this failure to reach a \ac{PNE} via \acl{BRD} is to examine games with random payoffs.